 Lock-Up Restrictions Certain of our stockholders are subject to certain restrictions on transfer until the termination of applicable lock-up periods.
-See "Shares Eligible for Future Sale-Lock-up
+See "Shares Eligible for Future Sale-Lock-up under the symbols "VINC" and "VINCW," respectively.

 Restrictions" for further discussion.